michelangelorossi/michelangelorossi.github.io/_pages/cv.md

 * "The Evolution of Discrimination in Online Markets: How the Rise in Anti-Asian Bias Affected Airbnb during the Pandemic" with Michael Luca and Elizaveta Pronkina, 2024, Marketing Science

-* "Competition and Reputation in an Online Marketplace: Evidence from Airbnb", 2023, Management Science CRESSE and CPI 2021 Award for the Best Paper on the Digital Economy Nominated for the Antitrust Writing Awards 2024
+* "Competition and Reputation in an Online Marketplace: Evidence from Airbnb", 2023, Management Science

 Working Papers
 ======